recoskyler/cici-panel/README.md

     cd cici-panel
     ```

-2. Create an .env file:
+2. Install the dependencies:

     ```bash
+    npm i
+    ```

+3. Create an .env file:

+    ```bash
     cp sample.env .env
     ```

-3. Fill in the required fields in the .env file using your favorite editor:
+4. Fill in the required fields in the .env file using your favorite editor:

     ```bash
     vim .env
     ```

-4. Generate the database migrations:
+5. Generate the database migrations:

     ```bash
     npm run generate
     ```

-5. Run the development server:
+6. Run the development server:

     ```bash
     npm run dev